NathanW2/qgiscommand/docs/index.md

 Another cool little trick is that commands can also be defined in plugins to add plugin functions to the command bar.

-Here is a demo of adding a plugin based `az-distance` command that is loaded from a plugin.
+Here is a demo of adding a plugin based `az-vertex` command that is loaded from a plugin.

 ![plugin](images/distance.gif)